-Longtime Maryland Senate leader diagnosed with cancer
+Longtime Maryland Senate leader says he’ll fight cancer

 ANNAPOLIS, Md.
-(AP) — Maryland’s longtime Senate president says he’s being treated for prostate cancer and will undergo chemotherapy during the state’s legislative session.
+(AP) — Maryland’s longtime Senate president said Thursday he plans to carry out his Senate responsibilities as he fights prostate cancer and undergoes chemotherapy during the state’s legislative session.

-Senate President Thomas V. Mike Miller made the announcement Thursday in the Senate chamber.
+Senate President Thomas V. Mike Miller choked up before making the announcement in the Senate chamber, as some of his top aides from over the years watched from the gallery.
 The 76-year-old Democrat is entering his 33rd year as president of the Maryland Senate.
-He says he was diagnosed in July and prescribed medication.
-He says he had a sharp pain in his leg Dec.
-27, and his doctor informed him the cancer could no longer be managed through pharmaceuticals alone.

-Miller was first elected Senate president in 1987.
 He’s the longest-serving state Senate president ever in Maryland and in the nation.

-He told reporters Wednesday he plans to keep working and continue leading the 47-member chamber.
+“With your continued support and indulgence, I fully intend to fight this disease as so many have and to fully carry out my Senate responsibilities,” Miller said in a statement released as he addressed his colleagues on the second day of the state’s 90-day session.

+Miller said he been experiencing significant back pain after hip and knee replacement surgery “that never seemed to heal appropriately.”
+He was diagnosed in July with prostate cancer and prescribed medication and physical therapy.

 Most Read Nation & World Stories